Bjuliean/SomeBashUtils/README.md

-# SomeBashUtils
+## 22.11.2022

+## Cat and grep
- Partial implementation of functions cat and grep (Individual).
+- Partial implementation of functions cat and grep.

-The first individual task of the main training program.
-This task partially implements of cat (with options -b -e -v -n -s -t -v, including GNU analogues) and grep (with options -e -i -v -c -l -n -h -s -f -o) utilities.